Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Neural Model Implementation

-\fi To facilitate the evaluation of \name, we design a practical neural model implementation for the GSC system.
-Specifically, we describe the architecture of the neural model implementation for the key components of the GSC system, namely the latent codec, the latent generator, and the JSCC codec with the variable-rate adapter pair.
-An overview of the neural model architecture is illustrated in Fig.~\ref{fig_lnm_arch}.
+To facilitate the evaluation of \name, we design a neural model implementation of the GSC system.
+In the following, we describe the implementation of the neural model for the generation and transmission modules.
+An overview of the designed neural model is shown in Fig.~\ref{fig_lnm_arch}.